Help center

 What the AI can and can't do.

-The model is a general-purpose vision-and-language model, not a trained radiologist, pathologist, neuro-oncologist, or pharmacist.
-It will be confidently wrong sometimes — missing a real finding, over-reading a benign one, mis-grading urgency, misreading a pathology report, or missing a drug interaction.
-Treat each analysis as a starting point for a conversation with your care team, not a verdict.What does 'likely normal', 'possible abnormality', and 'inconclusive' mean?
+The model is a general-purpose AI language model, not a trained neuro-radiologist, neuro-pathologist, neuro-oncologist, or pharmacist.
+It will be confidently wrong sometimes: misreading a term, paraphrasing softer or sharper than the radiologist intended, missing a measurement, or quietly dropping a caveat that was in the source.
+Treat each result as a starting point for a conversation with your care team, not a verdict.How does GlioWise stay faithful to what the radiologist said?

-Yes, it can — and it will, sometimes.
+Yes, it can, and it will, sometimes.
 That’s a known failure mode of AI.
-Plain-English summaries are generated text, and the model can invent plausible-sounding measurements or findings that aren’t in the image.
-Always cross-check with your radiologist’s official report.
+The plain-English impression is generated text, and the model can invent plausible-sounding measurements or definitions that aren’t in the source report.
+Always cross-check with the original radiologist’s report in your patient portal, and with your oncology team.

 Specific features